-- Intrepid Reporter: Has been investigating the police cover story for the May Day riots involving the officer who was shot in the leg.
+- Intrepid Reporter: He's been investigating the police cover story for the May Day riots involving the officer who was shot in the leg.
 He discovered that the officer's son was responsible for shooting him, accidentally.
 Later on the trolley, Gereon reads an alarmingly accurate story regarding the Black Reichswehr written by Katelbach.
 In the third season, he publishes a major expose on German defense cartels actively aiding illegal rearmament, and becomes a top target of the Secret Police.

 - Funny Foreigner: He's an erudite, yet undeniably eccentric Austrian academic.

-- Mr. Exposition: Explains the communist infighting to Gereon.
+- Mr. Exposition: He explains the communist infighting to Gereon.

 Gereon's land lady.

-- Widow Woman: Reveals that she is a war widow.
-Often wears black dresses.
+- Widow Woman: She reveals that she's a war widow, and often wears black dresses.

 Gereon's long lost brother.

-- Aloof Big Brother: Was this to Gereon.
+- Aloof Big Brother: He was this to Gereon.
 When Anno went MIA in the war while Gereon was the one who made it back home, their parents were supposedly very disappointed.

 - Chekhov M.I.A.: We are told that he was injured and captured by the French in World War I, but nobody has heard from him since.
 In the last episode of Season 2, Dr. Schmidt reveals himself to Gereon as Anno and both embrace.

 - Legally Dead: After he went MIA in WWI, he was officially declared dead in 1929, which meant that his wife Helga and Gereon could finally pursue an open relationship.